 1) KEEP HORSES FROM BEING SHOWN PUBLICLY UNTIL THEY ARE SEVEN YEARS OLD, EXCEPT IN HAND. ( the public deserves to see the best in any sport that it is watching.)

 2) RECOGNIZING THAT WILD HORSES ARE INDIGENOUS TO THIS CONTINENT, GIVES THEM PROTECTED STATUS WHICH ALLOWS THEM TO LIVE FREELY ON GOVERNMENT LANDS.
-(The Native America Indians on the West Coast had developed the Appalosa Breed found only in America long before the Settlers came to America and until not to long ago they became popular and have been sold over Seas.
-So they were here before the settlers came to America and are Eligible for Indigenous Status.
+(The Native America Indians on the West Coast had developed the Appalosa Breed found only in America long before the Humans came to America and until not to long ago they became popular and have been sold over Seas.
+So they were here before the Humans came to America and are Eligible for Indigenous Status.
 No Creature wants to be born into Slavery to be eating.

 The Government currently removes Horses from Our Grass Lands and allows them to be replaced with Cattle and Sheep in return for a monthly fee from Cattle and Sheep Owners.
 Their were 2 million Horses wild and roaming the US Grasslands now there are 28,000.
 Horses and 5 to 8 Million Cattle and Sheep.
 Hope Ryden's Book, "America's Last Wild Horses" provides in-depth information on this subject. (interesting reading) It also describes how much hard work it took to put laws into place to protect Horses in the Wild and why it is so important to keep them in place.

 The Bureau of Land Management wants to cut the costs of holding Wild Horses in long term Holding Pens a cost of $6.8million a year or $465 dollars a year per Horse and just now their saying costs are $1200 dollars a year per Horse.
 These Horses are being held hoping for adoption by the public, a plan that was devised to get them off the Government land to support more cattle and Sheep, this plan is clearly not working.
 We suggest two plans for their wellfare.
 1. Put all Horses in the held pens released back to the grasslands and allow people to support their well being by buying a chip to place in their body and tract their own Wild Horse.
 The fee will give the Goverment as much as they are getting now for Cattle and Sheep and since in Genesis Chapter 9 God tells Noah when he landed the ark," Ever moving thing that liveth shall be meat for you even as the green herb have I given you all things.
 But flesh with the life therof, which is the blood thereof shall ye not eat".
 That reason alone is enough to put the Horses back on their Home lands.
 2. Because the Ice is melting at a rapid rate and as it does it uncovers a lot of ground that Horses can enrich with their mature as it breaks down in 45 days and becomes plant food.
 So to solve the Horse Slaughter problem for the good of the Horse, Planet and Humans lets get a fund together to ship the unwanted Horses to where it will do the most good and grow crops that are needed.
-Now that will kick in the good feeling of mankind all over the planet and most of all leave a better planet for our Childern!-
+Now that will kick in the good feeling of mankind all over the planet and most of all leave a better planet for our Childern.

 A Horseman for sixty some years, Tom is now working to educate the public about these issues so support may grow to establish more Humane Practices.